 There are no mandated scoping requirements for an EA.
 DOT&PF general practice for EAs is to identify agencies with jurisdiction over resources potentially affected by the proposed project and to distribute scoping letters to those agencies to introduce the project and solicit input.
 Copies of agency scoping letters and other substantive contacts with agencies and other stakeholders are also maintained in the project file.
 The EA must include summaries of public engagement activities and the results of agency coordination (23 CFR 771.119(b)).
 Public scoping meetings may also be held and, if held, should be noticed in the same manner as described in the HPCM Public Involvement and Agency Coordination chapter, Notice to Begin Engineering and Environmental Studies.
-Refer to HPCM Public Involvement and Agency Coordination chapter, Public Meeting / Open

-House, below for details on holding public meetings.
+Refer to HPCM, as well as Section 7.5.4 below for details on holding public meetings.

 7.5.4.
-Public Meeting / Open House
+Public Meeting or Open House